 Prevent Hiking Alone

 While hiking alone is always a risk, it turns into a much greater one on a snake-filled trail.
-This is why we would recommend you take someone along with you so that identifying and curing if you get bit by one turns out to be a smooth process.
+This is why we would recommend you to take someone along with you so that identifying and curing in case if you get bit by one turns out to be a smooth process.

 Just Leave Them Alone